|

 Class for accessing PIM lists on a device and performing PIM wide functions.
 This class is a collection of static methods for getting the names of the existing PIM lists, opening the lists, and converting raw data streams to and from PIM items for importing and exporting into those lists.

-This example assumes that the InputStream
+This example assumes that the InputStream contains a valid

 vCard 3.0 entry with the following characteristics: